 4 of the Best Places to Visit in March for a Cheap Vacation

 March is traditionally a big travel month – with spring break and ski season in full swing throughout the month.
-Where are the best places to go for a cheap March vacation?
+Where are the best places to visit in March for a cheap vacation?
 Here are four suggestions we think are amazing options for your March getaway!

 1. Las Vegas